apollo-mapping/ap-tilezen-mapbox-styles/README.md

 You can also use the simple deploy.sh script that you pass in your bucket name as first argument and aws profile name as second

-### Shield Icons
-The shield icons come from https://wiki.openstreetmap.org/wiki/Custom_Highway_Shields with slight modifications
-The license notices for the icons from the wiki state that they are in the public domain and the full notice can be found in the readme of the icons folder.

 ### Deploying and generating glyphs/fonts
 use: https://github.com/openmaptiles/fonts